kscherer/kscherer.github.com/_posts/2014-09-26-git-server-option-bigfilethreshold.md

 This setting seems very reasonable to me.
 The chance of having a text file larger than 100Kb is very low and the only downside is slightly higher disk usage.
 Git already is very efficient in this regard.

+*UPDATE* This setting can cause disk space issues on linux kernel repos.
+See [update here][1]

+[1]: /2021/02/11/update-git-server-option-bigfilethreshold.html